skorokithakis/stavros-notes/content/rf-stuff/cloning-cards-fobs-with-a-proxmark3.md

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on March 04, 2024.
+Last updated on May 27, 2024.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>